 - i.
-The MCOP shall notify ODM when the MCOP denies credentialing to a provider for program integrity reasons. - j.
-The MCOP shall notify ODM when there is a change in a network provider's circumstances that may affect the provider's eligibility to participate in the managed care program, including when a provider panel application is denied, or a provider panel agreement is terminated for program integrity reasons.
-The MCOP shall provide the reason for the denial or the termination. - k.
+The MCOP shall notify ODM when the MCOP denies a request for a network provider contract from a provider that is active in ODM's PNM system, including the reason for the denial. - j.
+In accordance with 42 CFR 438.608, the MCOP shall notify ODM when there is a change in a network provider's circumstances that may affect the provider's eligibility to participate in the managed care program, including when a network provider contract is terminated. - k.
 Provider Indictment.
 If an indictment is issued, charging a non-institutional Medicaid provider or its owner, officer, authorized agent, associate, manager, or employee with committing an offence specified in ORC Section 5164.37(E), and ODM suspends the provider agreement held by the non-institutional Medicaid provider, at the direction of ODM, the MCOP shall immediately suspend the provider and terminate Medicaid payments to the provider for Medicaid services rendered in accordance with ORC Section 5164.37(D).
-The MCOP's contracts with providers must include a provision for the return of episode, quality, or other value-based payments to the MCOP when the provider is convicted of fraud, and the time period of the fraudulent activity overlaps with the time period on which the episode, quality, or other value-based payment is based.

-- I. The MCOP shall provide to ODM a quarterly report of all open program integrity related audits and investigations related to fraud, waste, and abuse activities for identifying and collecting overpayments, utilization review, and provider compliance.
-The report shall include, but is not limited to, audits and investigations performed, overpayments identified, overpayments recovered, and other program integrity actions taken; such as, corrective action plans, provider education, financial sanctions, and sanctions by a provider, during the previous contracting period and for each ongoing quarter. - m.
-Coordination with Law Enforcement.
-The MCOP shall stand down upon submission of either a fraud, waste, or abuse referral or a submission of a request for deconfliction.
+The MCOP's contracts with providers must include a provision for the return of episode, quality, or other value-based payments to the MCOP when the provider is convicted of fraud, and the time period of the fraudulent activity overlaps with the time period on which the episode, quality, or other value-based payment is based. - I. As specified in Appendix T, Chart of Deliverables, the MCOP shall provide to ODM a quarterly report of all open program integrity related audits and investigations related to fraud, waste, and abuse activities for identifying and collecting overpayments, utilization review, and provider compliance.
+The report shall include, but is not limited to, audits and investigations performed, overpayments identified, overpayments recovered, and other program integrity actions taken; such as, corrective action plans, provider education, financial sanctions, and sanctions by a provider, during the previous contracting period and for each ongoing quarter.